zaffnet/nteract/README.md

 ```

 As you make changes, you will have to close the entire app (CMD-q on macOS or
-CNTL-c at the terminal) and then run `yarn run app:desktop` again to see the
+CNTL-c at the terminal) and then run `yarn app:desktop` again to see the
 changes.

 #### Progressive Webpack build (automatic)